navikt/pdfgen/README.md

-# PdfGen
+# pdfgen

 ![Build and publish](https://github.com/navikt/pdfgen/workflows/Build%20and%20publish/badge.svg)

-Repository for PdfGen, an application written in Kotlin used to create PDFs
+Repository for `pdfgen`, an application written in Kotlin used to create PDFs

 ## Technologies & Tools